 Socialising strategy, instead of merely communicating it, is an idea my clients love.
 But how to do that?
-Here are six ways to help you socialise your strategy, by creating a shared mental model of your strategy and its underlying thinking.
+Here are six tips to help you socialise your strategy, by creating a shared mental model of your strategy and its underlying thinking.
 That shared mental model underpins the culture, decisions and actions in the organisation.

 - Understand the different mental models you, and others, have